Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 # Motivation
 > What problem is this project solving?

-To make the Metrics Web Application clear, we have to create a document that will explain the main components of the presentation layer and the principles used in this layer.
+To make the Metrics Web Application structure well-defined, we need to create a document that will explain the main concepts, principles and modules of the presentation layer.

 # Goals
 > Identify success metrics and measurable goals.

-- Explain the architecture of the Metrics Web Application's presentation layer and it's components.
+- Explain the architecture of the Metrics Web Application's presentation layer and its components.
 - Create the class diagram that explains the relationships between UI components of the Metrics Web Application.

 # Non-Goals